alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 4,
+  slide_image2
+  filename="slide4.png"
-  :alt => "A screenshot of a tweet: “A friend’s abusive ex has been sending her $1 on @SquareCash regularly for months, cause he can add a message & she can’t block that.”"
+  alt="A screenshot of a tweet: “A friend’s abusive ex has been sending her $1 on @SquareCash regularly for months, cause he can add a message & she can’t block that.”"
 %}

 Except they didn't realize that having a messaging platform opens the door to harassment.